FerreolS/IcyHLPluginInstaller/README.md

 java -jar icy.jar -hl -x plugins.ferreol.icyhlplugininstaller CLASSNAME
 ```
 where 'CLASSNAME' is the ClassName of the desired plugin.
 This ClassName can be found in the "See technical details" link on  the plugin webpage.
 If 'CLASSNAME' is empty, it will only update Icy and the existing plugin.
+If 'CLASSNAME == --all', it will install all available plugins.

 Exemple:
 ```bash